 What the apostle does here is that he presents Christian living as a two-pronged approach which we can maybe simplify or summarize.
 The first is doing good works, which is the first part there—visiting orphans and widows in their trouble.
 And the second prong is to become holy, or as Mr. Armstrong often put it, to build righteous character in ourselves, working with God.

-We could also divide it, maybe a little be differently, into the practical and the spiritual.
+We could also divide it, maybe a little bit differently, into the practical and the spiritual.

 Obviously when you are doing good works, that is a practical application of what you have learned and put on as spiritual character.